 - Enterprise: Custom/month

-With that being said, we personally signed up for the free trial before using it, and that was one of the reasons why we signed up for the paid package, because we saw the value of the tool, and the results it was helping us achieve, almost instantaneously, from on-page SEO changes.
+With that being said, we personally signed up for the free trial (now discontinued) before using it, and that was one of the reasons why we signed up for the paid package, because we saw the value of the tool, and the results it was helping us achieve, almost instantaneously, from on-page SEO changes.

 If you have any questions or comments about Surfer, please leave them in the comments section below, and we’ll do our very best to answer them.